 Hollywood has only recently got the memo that a woman is capable of leading her own tentpole comic book movie, and it took far too long to get to even that point.
 Agent Carter holds the distinct honor of being the first female-led superhero TV series since Linda Carter’s short-lived run as Wonder Woman in 1975, and it’s inspired a host of others in its wake.

 Marvel followed Agent Carter up almost immediately with 2015’s Jessica Jones, while DC followed suit with Supergirl later that year.
-We even have movies for both Captain Marvel and Wonder Woman on tap, with rumors of a Black Widow film hovering on the horizon.
+With the success of Wonder Woman, the anticipation surrounding Captain Marvel, and rumors of a Black Widow flick hovering on the horizon, there’s no telling how well a Peggy Carter film could do.
 With that in mind, there would be a certain poetry in having Agent Carter rejoin the MCU as the result of the very same trend of female-led properties it kicked off in early-2015.

 Follow Nick on Twitter @NickNorthwest